 Mental Health Champions Pathways Guidance document

-The Academy works tirelessly to ensure that our students understand the importance of keeping themselves safe online – whether this is on social media platforms, exchanging messages or images or recognising fake news.
-The link below is a guide for parents who want to understand how to support their child if they have found themselves in trouble online, through either inappropriate or illegal behaviour.
+The Academy works tirelessly to ensure that our students understand the importance of keeping themselves safe online – whether this is on social media platforms, exchanging messages and images or recognising fake news.
+The links below offer guides for parents to help them understand how to support their child online.

 A Guide for Parents of Children and Young People who have got into trouble online

 A Guide for Parents to help keep their children safe online over the summer holidays

 Assistant Principal &